BEES: ANTHOPHILA

 In addition to the well-known honey bee, Apis mellifera, we know of a few other exotic bees on the island.
 One of these is the Giant Resin Bee (Megachile sculpteralis), which was first documented in Chilmark in September 2003 (Keith, 2003).
 It is a species originally native to eastern Asia that was first found in the United States in 1994 and in Massachusetts in 2002.
 Apparently the result of accidental introduction, Osmia taurus and Osmia cornifrons are now quite widely distributed across the eastern United States.
 Megachile rotundata has been found in Correllus State Forest.
 Since we do not yet have a wasp section, it is worth mentioning here that at least two potentially invasive vespid wasps, Polistes dominula and Vespula germanica, have also colonized Martha’s Vineyard.

 Since the appearance of that publication, 17 additional species – Andrena bisalicis, A. ilicis, A. kalmiae, A. alleghaniensis, A. cornelli, Protandrena compositarum, Sphecodes brachycephalus, Perdita bradleyi, Coelioxys modesta, C. octodentatus, Megachile rotundata, M. inimica, Osmia taurus, O. cornifrons, Melissodes subillatus, Epeolus inornatus, and Nomada australis – have been documented on Martha’s Vineyard by some combination of “Research Grade” observations in iNaturalist and specimens in the BiodiversityWorks collection.
-Two other species, Andrena brevipalpis and Sphecodes johnsonii, are listed for Dukes County in Veit et al. 2021, though we have been unable to trace these records (Dukes County records could be from Gosnold and the Elizabeth Islands, rather than from Martha’s Vineyard).
-In any case, both species are now documented for Martha’s Vineyard by specimens in the BiodiversityWorks collection.
-This brings the tally of bees known from Martha’s Vineyard to 205, validating Goldstein and Ascher’s (2016) estimate that the true number of species on the island likely exceeds 200.
-Several puzzling specimens in the BiodiversityWorks collection have not yet been identified and may represent additional species once they receive expert attention.
-Moreover, new arrivals are always possible in addition to whatever species are currently present but overlooked.
-So substantial work remains to be done in exploring the Vineyard’s bee fauna.
-Finally, we should note that the Halictid bee that Goldstein and Ascher (2016) included as Augochloropsis metallica has been re-named A. viridula here, following a 2022 taxonomic change.
-And following a 2024 taxonomic revision, the taxon Goldstein and Ascher (2016) treated as Agapostemon texanus is listed here as A. subtilior.
+At least three other species, Andrena brevipalpis, Sphecodes johnsonii, and Coelioxyx sayi, are listed for Dukes County in Veit et al. 2021, though we have been unable to trace these records and are therefore uncertain whether they reflect Martha’s Vineyard occurrences (Dukes County records could be from Gosnold and the Elizabeth Islands rather than from Martha’s Vineyard).
+In any case, all three of those species are now documented for Martha’s Vineyard by specimens in the BiodiversityWorks collection.
+This brings the tally of bees known from Martha’s Vineyard to 206, validating Goldstein and Ascher’s (2016) estimate that the true number of species on the island likely exceeds 200.

 References: